naaivvv/yieldWerx_OJT2024/README.md

    npm install
    ```

-9. In the .env file, add database information to connect to the database
+9. In the (.env file), add database information to connect to the database

    ```env
    DB_SERVERNAME=SERVERNAME/SQLEXPRESS